kabulovdev/pro/README.md

 You should
-Create topic in localhost:8080; Name topic customer.customer
+create topic in localhost:8080; Name topic customer.customer

 ## After run and creating topic in terminal